 10 grandchildren; Erik, Rayna, Lionel, Isabell, Michael, Elizabeth, Cassandra, Francis, Christian and Andres.
 14 great-grandchildren and two great-great grandchildren.

 She is proceeded in dead by her parents; husband, Pedro Antonio Hernandez; a brother, Oswaldo Gonzalez Jr.; son-in-law, Domingo Arredondo Jr.; and two brothers-in-law, Mauro Gusman Sr. and Enrique Valdez Sr.

 Her family would like to extend their thanks and appreciation to the staff of Kingsland Hills Care Center and to Cassandra for being at her grandma’s side more than ever these last few months.

 Services will be held at JesuCristo La Roca Viva Church 656 Park Rd 4 S. Viewing will take place Friday, December 13, at 6:00 p.m. with a funeral on Saturday at 10:00 a.m.
 Interment at Post Mountain Cemetery, burnet, TX.

-To send flowers to Francisca's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Francisca Hernandez, please visit our floral store.